There are a lot of decisions to make before you ever purchase your first OKC real estate investment.

 #1 Not Picking a Target Operating Area.

 Use the guidelines above to identify a Target Operating Area.
 I feel like I’m beating a dead horse, but if you fail to do this you just won’t learn your market well enough to make good decisions.
-Focus in, don’t try buy every type of property in every neighborhood in your city.
+The focus in, don’t try to buy every type of property in every neighborhood in your city.
 You can have several TOAs (TOAs, not toes), just be very specific when it comes to identifying which neighborhoods in which to try to find deals.